 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes

-How to unlock
+How to unlock your phone

 Using a code.
 This is known as 'remote unlocking' and involves getting and entering a special code into your phone, which gets rid of all the restrictions as if by magic, and is by far the most common method.

 Method 1.
-Unlock your phone for free
+Check if you can unlock your phone for free

 Who is this for?

 Step 1.
-Get your facts right.
+Get your facts right

-To find a working unlocking code for your handset, you need three pieces of info; its brand/model number, the network, and the IMEI code.
+To find a working unlocking code for your handset, you need three pieces of info: its brand/model number, the network, and the IMEI code.
 Here's how to find them.

 The network.
 This is simply the network the phone's currently locked to, not the one you want to get on.